Eccleshill, Bradford: History

 In Roman times the Eccleshill area was crossed by two lanes.

 One lane was along what is now Norman Lane and the other to Apperley Bridge down the road now known as Bank.

 After the Norman Conquest the lands of Eccleshill were given to William, Earl of Warren.

 In 1274 ownership of lands passed to the Sheffields and in 1407 to the Bolling family of Calverley then the Scargills, Saviles, Wyatts, Zouches, Stanhopes, Hirds, and then to Jeremiah Rawson.

 In the Middle Ages Eccleshill was shunned by church authorities after a supposed incident in which it is said a preacher or monk was stoned to death on the main road though Eccleshill village.

 This supposed incident is said to be the reason behind naming the main road 'Stony Lane'.

 The real explanation may be that either the road was stony or that it led on to Stone Hall.

 Eccleshill Hall

 In 1713 Eccleshill Hall was built for Dr Stanhope, located to the east of Stony Lane at the site of previous Eccleshill Halls, on what is now Victoria Road.

-Eccleshill hall was demolished in 1878 and all that remains are parts of stone gateposts embedded in a roadside wall.
+The hall was demolished in 1878 and all that remains are parts of stone gateposts embedded in a roadside wall.